stefanholek/kmd/docs/kmd.rst

     Call help_<topic> if it exists.
 Otherwise, and if 'topic' is a command, print do_<command>'s docstring.
     If 'topic' is empty, print the default help screen.
-    If neither condition is met, set self.rc to 1 and print an error message.

 .. automethod:: kmd.Kmd.help
 .. automethod:: kmd.Kmd.run